JuanHundred/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] The nav bar at the top of the page allows the user get to the Our Game section quickly by clicking Games
+* [x] The nav bar at the top of the page allows the user to get to the Our Game section quickly by clicking Games
-* [x] The nav bar at the top of the page allows the user get to the stats section quickly by clicking Stats
+* [x] The nav bar at the top of the page allows the user to get to the stats section quickly by clicking Stats
-* [x] CSS Update: Changed introduction section and the Stats section background to white
+* [x] CSS Update: Changed the introduction section and the Stats section background to white
 * [x] CSS Update: Centered the text in the introduction section
 * [x] CSS Update: Centered the text in the Our Games section
-* [x] CSS Update: The three buttons in the Our Games section background color changes to light blue when user hovers over the buttons
+* [x] CSS Update: The three buttons in the Our Games section background color changes to light blue when a user hovers over the buttons
-* [x] CSS Update: Cursor changes to pointer when user hovers over the three buttons in the Our Games section
+* [x] CSS Update: Cursor changes to pointer when a user hovers over the three buttons in the Our Games section

 ## Video Walkthrough